multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-annotations.md

 Events have 2 types of arguments:
 - "Topics" are annotated with `#[indexed]`.
 When saving event logs to a database, indexes will be created for all these fields, so they can be searched for efficiently.
 - The "data" argument has no annotation.
-There can be only one data field in an event and it cannot be indexed later.
+There can be only one data field in an event, and it cannot be indexed later.

 Event arguments (fields) can be of any serializable type.
 There is no return value for events.